philou/philou.github.com/source/_posts/2018-05-24-avoid-mocks-and-test-your-core-domain-faster-with-hexagonal-architecture.markdown

 ####### lib/infrastructure/task_repo.rb

 To read and save with the database, we now go through an adapter.
+This is not considered to be part of our core domain.

 ```ruby
 module Infrastructure